mnxn/Golden-Dracula/README.md

 ## License

-Copyright for portions of project Foo are held by Dracula Theme as part of the original [Visual Studio Code *Dracula* theme](https://github.com/dracula/visual-studio-code).
-All other copyright for project *Golden Dracula* are held by Max L (2018).
+Copyright for portions of *Golden Dracula* are held by Dracula Theme as part of the original [Visual Studio Code *Dracula* theme](https://github.com/dracula/visual-studio-code).
+All other copyright for *Golden Dracula* is held by Max L (2018).

 [MIT License](./LICENSE)